 “You must handle all of X’s information with discretion and care.
 Under no circumstances should you access or use information, systems, or networks that are not necessary for your job.
 Do not share confidential information with colleagues, consultants, or temporary staff who do not have a job-specific need for this information.
 You may not share confidential information with third parties unless it has a clear business purpose.
 When working with external parties, they must have signed a declaration of confidentiality. “

-Nowadays, we use cloud services and software can be quickly downloaded from the internet.
+Nowadays, we use cloud services and software which can be quickly accessed and downloaded from the internet.
 Therefore, it is essential to make some general rules on what types of services may be used and downloaded, as it can be incredibly difficult to control and keep track of your team’s activity.
 We give an example here:

 “All IT systems, equipment, or memory storage devices must be approved by X and follow company standards as issued.
-Never connect unauthorized equipment to workstations or networks.
+Never connect unauthorised equipment to workstations or networks.
 This also applies to USB keys and smartphones.
 Additionally, you may only install or download programs if you have been permitted to do so.

 Software and equipment are the property of X and must be treated accordingly.
-Therefore, they must not be lent to others including family.
+Therefore, they must not be lent to others, including family.
 For data handling, you must use X’s internal file server.
 Use of cloud-based services such as Google Drive, Dropbox, and web-based file sharing is only allowed if receiving data from external parties.
-It is not permitted to upload X’s data to unauthorized services.
+It is not permitted to upload X’s data to unauthorised services.
 The software must always be used according to the license terms entered by X.”

 “User rights must be respected, therefore only use your own user credentials to log in.
 Never share your user information with others, including your employer.
 Misuse of credentials and digital activity can leave digital traces that have a negative impact on X.”

-“Please minimise the private use of the Internet and e-mail on X’s equipment.
+“Please minimise the private use of the Internet and email on X’s equipment.
 For personal documents, save it locally in a folder on your computer and label it ‘Private’.
-Personal data must not be sent by e-mail.
+Personal data must not be sent by email.
 Under no circumstances, may work-related online correspondence take place through anonymised communication channels.
-It is strictly forbidden to use X’s e-mail accounts, computers, tablets, and mobile phones to view pornographic, racist, extremist, or criminal content.
-When receiving an e-mail, the sender’s e-mail address must be checked before unknown links and documents are opened.”
+It is strictly forbidden to use X’s email accounts, computers, tablets, and mobile phones to view pornographic, racist, extremist, or criminal content.
+When receiving an email, the sender’s email address must be checked before unknown links and documents are opened.”

 “X respect the individual employee’s privacy and complies with local laws and regulation.
-However, we reserve the right to log IT use and in special circumstances, require access to an employee’s e-mail and files.”
+However, we reserve the right to log IT use and in special circumstances, require access to an employee’s email and files.”